tkvogt/judy-graph-db/README.md

 You have the choice between
  - JGraph: Fast and memory effienct, but not usable in all cases
  - EnumGraph: An additional graph to enumerate edges that are not used continuously
- - ComplexGraph: Fast but not memory efficient.
-If node or edge attributes don't fit into 32 bit, there need to be additional Data.Map structures, but the judy arrays are kept for speed.
+ - PersistentGraph: If node or edge attributes don't fit into 32 bit, or if persistency is needed, the key-value database lmdb is used, but the judy arrays are kept for speed.

 JGraph
 ------